Definition

 Applicants must meet at least one of the following minimum requirements to qualify for positions in this job classification:

-1. One year of full-time professional-level work experience in grant program planning, analysis or administration work; professional accounting; civil or construction engineering; or professional administrative work; and
+Four years of full-time professional-level experience in grant program planning, analysis, or administration work; professional accounting; civil or construction engineering; or professional administrative work.

-2. A total of four years of education and/or full-time experience (as described in part a), where thirty semester hours of accredited college or university coursework in any field equals one year of full-time experience.
+A total of four years of education and/or full-time experience (as described in number one), where thirty semester hours of accredited college or university coursework in any field equals one year of full-time experience.

 Notes